 CARS.COM — Remember when Volkswagen announced a six-year, 72,000-mile bumper-to-bumper warranty for the new Tiguan and Atlas SUVs?
-Now the German automaker will expand the provision to almost all its U.S. lineup for 2018.
-Dubbed the "People First Warranty" — an allusion to VW's 80-year heritage as the People's Car Company — the provision puts VW's policy among the best warranties for 2018.
+Now the German automaker will expand the provision to almost all of its U.S. vehicle lineup for 2018.
+Dubbed the "People First Warranty" — an allusion to VW's 80-year heritage as the People's Car Company — the provision puts the Volkswagen warranty policy among the best coverage plans for 2018.

-The Jetta, Passat, Beetle and almost all the Golf family — including the Golf, Golf Alltrack, Golf SportWagen, Golf GTI and Golf R — join the new Atlas and redesigned Tiguan SUVs with six years or 72,000 miles (whichever comes first) of bumper-to-bumper and powertrain coverage for the 2018 model year.
+The VW Jetta, Passat, Beetle and almost all the Golf family — including the Golf, Golf Alltrack, Golf SportWagen, Golf GTI and Golf R — join the new Atlas and redesigned Tiguan SUVs with six years or 72,000 miles (whichever comes first) of Volkswagen's bumper-to-bumper and powertrain warranty coverage for the 2018 model year.
 That's double the bumper-to-bumper warranty and one more year of powertrain coverage compared with Volkswagen's 2017 models.
-Roadside assistance for 2018 remains three years or 36,000 miles.
+Roadside assistance coverage for 2018 vehicles remains three years or 36,000 miles.

-The Atlas and Tiguan are on sale now.
-VW spokeswoman Jeannine Ginivan said the rest of the 2018 lineup should start to hit dealerships this week, with the Passat and Jetta being the first cars to become available.
+The Volkswagen Atlas and Tiguan are on sale now.
+VW spokeswoman Jeannine Ginivan said the rest of the 2018 vehicle lineup should start to hit dealers this week, with the Passat and Jetta being the first cars to become available.

-Ginivan said Volkswagen will discontinue the coupelike CC sedan after 2017, while the prior-generation Tiguan Limited will continue for the 2018 model year and get the expanded coverage.
+Ginivan said Volkswagen will discontinue the coupelike CC sedan after 2017, while the prior-generation VW Tiguan Limited will continue for the 2018 model year and get the expanded warranty coverage.
 That leaves the electric e-Golf as VW's only 2018 model without the longer warranty.
 (Info on the 2018 e-Golf's warranty wasn't immediately available; Ginivan confirmed it wouldn't get the 72,000-mile bumper-to-bumper and powertrain warranty policy, but said its terms would come later in the year.)

-The policy should lift resale values for 2018 models — important for owners after the automaker's reputation-damaging diesel engine scandal as it is for easing worries about potential repair costs — because it's fully transferrable to subsequent buyers.
-By contrast, the benchmark 10-year powertrain warranties from Genesis, Hyundai, Kia and Mitsubishi drop considerably after the first owner.
+The new VW warranty policy should lift resale values for 2018 vehicles — as important for wary customers after Volkswagen's reputation-damaging diesel engine scandal as it is for easing worries about potential repair costs — because it's fully transferable to subsequent owners.
+By contrast, the benchmark 10-year powertrain warranty offerings from Genesis, Hyundai, Kia and Mitsubishi drop considerably after the first owner of the car.